 What Is Diabetes Insipidus?

-Diabetes insipidus is a rare condition that causes your body to make a lot of urine that is "insipid," or colorless and odorless.
+Diabetes insipidus is a rare condition that causes you to have an almost unquenchable thirst and your body to make a lot of urine that is colorless and odorless.
 Most people pee out 1 to 2 quarts a day.
 People with diabetes insipidus can pass between 3 and 20 quarts a day.
-It's also called central DI, pituitary DI, hypothalamic DI, neurohypophyseal DI, or neurogenic DI.
+The main types of diabetes insipidus include central, nephrogenic, and pregnancy-related.

 Diabetes Insipidus vs. Diabetes Mellitus

 Diabetes insipidus is a different disease from diabetes mellitus.
 Their names are similar, but the only things they have in common is that they make you thirsty and make you pee a lot.

 If you have diabetes insipidus, the hormones that help your body balance liquids don’t work.
 Only one in every 25,000 people gets this condition.

 With diabetes mellitus (often shortened to “diabetes”), your body can’t use energy from food like it should.
 It’s far more common.
 Around 100 million Americans have type 1 or type 2 diabetes.